inet-framework/inet-tutorials/_docs/configurator/step10.md

 <img class="screen" src="step10network.png" width="850px">

-It contains eight `AODVRouters` laid out in a chain.
+It contains seven `AODVRouters` laid out in a chain.

 The configuration for this part in omnetpp.ini is the following: